gable-finance/gable/src/backend/scrypto/README.md

 This liquidity pool collects liquidity via staking rewards.
 Suppliers stake their XRD at Sundae validator node.
 Subsequently, the staker deposits its liquid staking units (LSU's) into the smart contract to register themselves as liquidity supplier - of which the supplier receives a NFT in return that represents its 'proof of supply'.

-The validator node distributes the earned rewards to the staking pool on behalf of the suppplier/staker.
+The validator node distributes the earned rewards to the staking pool on behalf of the supplier/staker.
 The staking rewards are monitored by the smart contract and allocated (proportionally) to the staker, by registering the earnings to the provisioned NFT's.
 The same applies to the interest earned by the liquidity pool.

 3. Flash loan

 Flash loans are issued from the liquidity pool.
-A flashloan is comprised of two functions, issuing the flash loan, and returning it.
-These two functions have to be called in the same transaction to succesfully execute a flashloan.
-A 'transient' token is utilized to ensure that the agreed loan is returned in accordance to the loan terms.
+A flashloan consists of two functions, issuing the flash loan, and returning it.
+These two functions have to be called in the same transaction to successfully execute a flash loan.
+A 'transient' token is utilized to ensure that the agreed loan is returned in accordance with the loan terms.

 ### Pre-requisites